umontreal-simul/latnetbuilder/README.md

 ### Installing with conda

-The Python package, which contains the [binary pre-compiled release](downloading-a-binary-release) plus the GUI, must be installed using [Conda](https://conda.io/docs/).
+The Python package, which contains the [binary pre-compiled release](#downloading-a-binary-release) plus the GUI, must be installed using [Conda](https://conda.io/docs/).
 Conda is an open source package management system and environment management system, which is very popular in the Python community.

 You can download it from the [Anaconda distribution](https://www.anaconda.com/download).
-Fore more information, see the [conda documentation about environments](https://conda.io/docs/user-guide/tasks/manage-environments.html).
+For more information, see the [conda documentation about environments](https://conda.io/docs/user-guide/tasks/manage-environments.html).

 To install LatNetBuilder and its interface: